Language-Guided Transformer Tokenizer for Human Motion Generation: Experiment

 \section{Experiment}

 In this section, we present the results of our experiments.
 We introduce our experimental setup in Sec. \ref{sec:experiment_setup}.
-Subsequently, we compare our results with competing methods in Sec. \ref{sec:comparision}, followed by related ablation experiments in Sec. \ref{sec:ablation}.
-Finally, we provide tokenizer analysis in Sec. \ref{sec:tokenizer_analysis}.
+Subsequently, we compare our results with competing methods in Sec. \ref{sec:comparision} and \ref{sec:vq_tok}, followed by an in-depth analysis of the language-drop scheme in Sec. \ref{sec:analysis_of_language_drop} and related ablation experiments in Sec. \ref{sec:ablation}.
+Finally, we provide reconstruction–generation trade-off analysis in Sec.~\ref{sec:tradeoff} and tokenizer analysis in Sec. \ref{sec:tokenizer_analysis}.
+Additional discussions on the extended applications, inference time, limitations, and more are provided in the Appendix.